 The stem, a vital component of the shoot system in a plant, is an essential link between the root system and the upper parts of the plant.
 The stem carries nutrients from the roots to the leaves, which then prepare the plant’s food through photosynthesis.
 Once the leaves prepare the food, it’s distributed by the stem to all the plant parts.

 Fun fact: The stem offers support to the plant body and keeps it from wilting.
 In some plants, such as the cactus, potato, and onion, the stems store food just like the roots!

 Leaves are flat and of different shapes.
 Leaves are the ‘chefs’ of a plant since they make food for the entire plant.

 They capture energy from the sunlight and carbon dioxide from the air and combine them with the water and nutrients that the stem brings to them.
-Using these ingredients and a substance called ‘chlorophyll,’ which is already present in leaves, they carry out a process called photosynthesis and produce oxygen and glucose.
+Using these ingredients and a substance called ‘chlorophylliXThe green pigment in plants that converts sunlight into energy or food. ,’ which is already present in leaves, they carry out a process called photosynthesis and produce oxygen and glucose.
 Glucose is distributed by the stem to the other plant parts, and the oxygen is released into the atmosphere.

 The ability of plants to trap carbon dioxide and release oxygen into the air makes them immensely beneficial to animals and humans.

 Fun fact: Leaves have veins!
 If you take a close look at a leaf, you’ll notice them.
 These help with the movement of nutrients and water.
 Leaves also provide shade to the stems and roots and protect them from excessive sunlight.

 Besides being the most attractive parts of a plant, flowers help in propagation (reproduction of new plants) by producing new seeds and seedlings.
 They have ‘male’ and ‘female’ parts called the stamen and pistil (carpel) respectively, located in the center of the flower.